kiewic/100-days-of-code/README.md

 * The `:host` Angular pseudo-class selector
 * The `type="email"` and `type="tel"` HTML attributes to display different keyboards on mobile devices
 * The `@media` CSS at-rule used to make the website responsive

+## Day 6

+* The `HostListener` decorator listens for a DOM event and calls a handler method